Skip to main content

 Stephanie Rios Ramirez

-Stephanie Rios Ramirez (she/her/hers) is a third-year Bioengineering:Biotechnology major in Warren College.
+Stephanie Rios Ramirez (she/her/hers) is a fourth-year Bioengineering:Biotechnology major in Warren College.
 Her passion for STEM comes from how demanding and creative STEM fields and careers could be.
 She aims to grow into a person who is able to include her personal, as well as others experiences, into her STEM experience.
 Her passion for the demands in STEM motivates her to look forward to an engineering career.
 She hopes to be a bioengineer due to the impact of medicine being so large in people’s lives and wants to work to make sure that impact is developing to help more people.

 • Memory Robles